-New Internatioanlist supports Fair Trade producers like Do you share our goals?.
+New Internatioanlist supports Fair Trade producers like Mahaguthi Craft with a Conscience.
 Fair Trade promotes a fair wage and fair working conditions, encouraging developing world producers to help themselves.

 New Internationalist Australia is a member of the World Fair Trade Organization, which means we have to stock a percentage of Fair Trade products, and also adhere to Fair Trade practices ourselves.
 Great for supporting producers rights, and also for our staff.